markkimsal/homesecurity/README.md

 If you do this, the relative voltage of the signals will be vary different, you must use optocouplers between the Arduino and the panel's signals.

 Use optocouplers in place of all transistors in the second setup, and use a high value pulldown resistor on the output side.
+PC817C seem to work fine, as well as MC14504b.

 (The RPi runs at 5v, but signals at 3.3v.
 If you run a 5v arduino, you will need to level shift the UART signals to communicate with the RPi.)